 Accommodation on Cheung Chau during the Bun Festival is likely to be difficult to find unless booked well in advance.
 Cheung Chau has one hotel, the 66-room three-star WARWICK HOTEL on Tung Wan Beach;

-B&B CHEUNG CHAU is an excellent and popular modern guest house It has 14 rooms and 4 suites located on Tung Wan Road just two minutes walk from the ferry pier and one minute from Tung Wan Beach and a 4 rooms and one family room at Pak She Street near Pak Tai Temple;
+B&B CHEUNG CHAU is an excellent and popular modern guest house It has 14 rooms and 4 suites located at its main premises on Tung Wan Road just two minutes walk from the ferry pier and one minute from Tung Wan Beach, further rooms above Eggenberger Bar/restaurant opposite its main premises and elsewhere on Tung Wan Road and additional rooms including family rooms at Pak She Street near Pak Tai Temple.
+Advance booking essential;

 Since opening in 2006 B&B Cheung Chau has rapidly become a popular choice for visitors looking for good quality budget accommodation on the island